Tiamat-Tech/InSight-o3/README.md

 You can also manually download the dataset from [HuggingFace](https://huggingface.co/datasets/m-Just/O3-Bench).
 Just remember to change `--ann_file` and `--img_dir` accordingly if you place the data at a different location.

-For consistency with our results, we recommend using `gpt-5-nano` as the judge model.
+**For consistency with our results, we recommend using `gpt-5-nano` as the judge model.**
 By default, a single trial will be run.
 You can run multiple trials by specifying `--num_trials <num_trials>`.
 Completed trials will be skipped instead of overwritten.
 The evaluation results will be saved under `outputs/eval/<eval_name>`.

-See [`insight_o3/scripts/examples/evaluate_qwen3_vl.sh`](insight_o3/scripts/examples/evaluate_qwen3_vl.sh) for a more concrete example based on Qwen3-VL-8B-Instruct served by a local vLLM instance.
+**See [`insight_o3/scripts/examples/evaluate_qwen3_vl.sh`](insight_o3/scripts/examples/evaluate_qwen3_vl.sh) for a more concrete example based on self-hosted Qwen3-VL-8B-Instruct using vLLM.**

 To visualize the evaluation outputs, see [`notebooks/visualize_output.ipynb`](notebooks/visualize_output.ipynb).

 ### Other benchmarks
-Our code also supports evaluation on other datasets (including the ones we used in our paper).
+Our code also supports evaluation on other datasets (including all the benchmarks we used in our paper).
 If you want to evaluate on those datasets, please follow [`data/README.md`](data/README.md) to prepare the data first.
 To reproduce the baseline results, see [`insight_o3/scripts/examples/sweep_baselines.sh`](insight_o3/scripts/examples/sweep_baselines.sh).

 > We currently only supports evaluating models/systems accessible via a single API call.
 The evaluation code for InSight-o3 (which involves interactions between two models) is still in preparation.
 The training code for InSight-o3 will come soon as well.
+Please stay tuned!

 ## Citation